 Rat Complement Factor H produced in Rat plasma having a total molecular mass of 155kDa.

 Sterile filtered solution.

-CFH protein solution contains 10mM Sodium phosphate and 145mM NaCl, pH 7.3.
+CFH protein solution contains phosphate Buffered Saline, pH 7.2.

 CFH Rat is stable at 4°C if entire vial will be used within 2-4 weeks.

 Store, frozen below -20°C for longer periods of time.

 For long term storage it is recommended to add a carrier protein (0.1% HSA or BSA).